ecs-org/ecs-appliance/README.md

 + developer setup:
     + vagrantfile has grow-root baked into it, p1 will take all space, appliance will not create additional partitions
-    + storage setup will (if told so in env.yml)
-        + just create the directories but do not expect a mountpoint
+    + storage setup will (if told in env.yml) create the directories but do not expect a mountpoint

 + production setup:
-    + storage.setup will (if told so in env.yml):
+    + storage.setup will (if told in env.yml):
-        + add p2 (all left space) as pv-lvm
+        + add p2 (all usable space) as pv-lvm
         + add a vg and volumes ecs-data (60%) ecs-volatile (30%), rest is for snapshots

 ### start-appliance